Florham Campus Virtual Tour

 The Rothman Institute of Entrepreneurial Studies (now the Rothman Institute of Innovation and Entrepreneurship) was the first academic building in the nation dedicated solely to the study of entrepreneurship, and housed the first program of its kind in New Jersey.
 The Rothman Institute program now flourishes in Hennessy Hall (The Mansion), and the Rothman Building is the Florham Campus Admissions Office.
 The building also contains the Phyllis Rothman Forum, frequently the site of gallery openings and special lectures.

-Dreyfuss Building houses classrooms, computer facilities, and department offices, including the office for the Visual and Performing Arts Department.
+Dreyfuss Building houses classrooms, computer facilities, and department offices, including the office for the School of the Arts.
 Dreyfuss Theater is the site of student plays and special lectures.
 Computer facilities in Dreyfuss include four general-purpose computer labs open to classes and individual students, as well as a visualization lab with state-of-the-art editing and imaging equipment, and a specialized lab for digital graphics.

 In addition to offices of Campus Safety, Campus Facilities, and Continuing Education, The Barn houses the University’s black box theater.